Sibundeni/Smart-meat-monitoring-system-while-in-transit/README.md

 ## Limitations

 Although this system performs well under standard conditions, there are certain limitations that should be considered.
-The monitoring relies on continuous Wi-Fi connectivity; in remote or signal-poor areas, data transmission may be interrupted.
-Since the system uses basic, low-cost sensors, the readings—while reliable for prototyping—may not meet strict industry calibration standards.
+The monitoring relies on continuous Wi-Fi connectivity; in remote or signal poor areas, data transmission may be interrupted.
+Since the system uses basic, low cost sensors, the readings while reliable for prototyping may not meet strict industry calibration standards.
 Additionally, there is currently no battery backup, meaning that power outages or vehicle shutdowns will interrupt data collection.
-Lastly, the system does not yet support real-time alerts via SMS or mobile notifications, which limits proactive responses to emergencies.
+Lastly, the system does not yet support real time alerts via SMS or mobile notifications, which limits proactive responses to emergencies.

 ---

 ## Future Improvements
-- Add GSM module for SMS alerts when thresholds are exceeded in remote areas
+- Add buzzer to notify the driver when motion is detected
-- Integrate GPS to track location alongside sensor data
+- Add light to switch on and off for LDR sensor
-- Develop a mobile app for remote live monitoring
+- Develop a ventilator
 - Include battery or solar backup to support the system during power failure
-- Upgrade sensors to high-precision, food-industry standards
+- Upgrade sensors to high precision, food industry standards

 ---